ntmarston/ntmarston.github.io/content/authors/admin/_index.md

 exoplanet formation, detection, and characterization, and the application of computational methods to study a variety of astrophysical phenomena.
 I also \[6819 project todo\]

-Outside of Astronomy/Physics, I enjoy playing Ultimate Frisbee, learning and practicing languages, and "backpacking" through various countries.
+Outside of my research, I enjoy playing Ultimate Frisbee, learning new languages, and learning through travel.